-Today, I am a DevOps Engineer.
-I work with the cloud and take care of projects from multinational companies, fintech, and banks.
+I previously worked on projects for multinational companies, fintech, and banks.
 But everything began with an old and offline computer.

 My childhood (2005-2008)

 I was born in 1993 in São Paulo state in Brazil, five years before Google exists.
-I was a child that enjoyed biking with my few friends, play videogames, break my computer, and set fire to papers and wood.
-My sister gave me my first computer in 2005, an Acer Aspire (Intel MMX, 64 MB RAM, Windows 98), an old machine for the time.
+I was a child that enjoyed biking with my few friends, playing video games, breaking my computer, and setting fire to papers and wood.
+My sister gave me my first computer in 2005, an Acer Aspire (Intel MMX, 64 MB RAM, Windows 98), an old machine for the time being.

-I had a friend called Paulinho.
-We always broke things trying to improve them.
-One of those "improvements" was installing Linux Kurumin, a Brazillian Linux distribution based on Debian, and using KDE as the desktop environment.
+I had a friend called Paulinho and we always broke things trying to improve them.
+One of those "improvements" was installing Linux Kurumin, a Brazillian Linux distribution based on Debian, and using KDE, as the desktop environment.
 We had no idea of what we were doing, with no sound, no internet, and no idea of how to install the drivers, soon we rollback to Windows 98 with Chinese drivers for the dial-up internet cards.

 Breaking and fixing my computer many times per month was my first experience with the area that would become my career in the future.